 Well, caveat made, let’s go to the BCG matrix.
 I did not include all 177 active products plus 79 discontinued products because it would be too much to see.
 I selected some products in each quadrant to give you an idea.
 Some bets:

-Among the stars, we can mention YouTube, where Google is the market leader and it is still growing fast.
+Among the stars, we can mention YouTube, where Google is the market leader and still growing fast.
 Besides YouTube, there is also Android, which came to compete with iOS and today already has a relevant position in the market.

 As bets we had in 2015: